AerialRobotics-IITK/practice/opencv_and_cplusplus/README.md

 #### Input:

-Single line containing 3 integer values image_width, image_height and side_length.
+Single line containing 3 integer values image_width, image_height and side_length of square.

-Note: Assume that image_width and image_height are both integer multiple of side_length.
+Note: Assume that image_width and image_height are both integer multiple of side_length of square.

 #### Output: